ofernandoavila/react-open-market-php-api/README.md

 ## Add new routes

 Add new routes is very simple, just need to use the variable `$router`, followed by the HTTP method and add a function as a parameter.
-This function is a callback and will return the data back to your application.
-E.g.:
+This function is a callback and will return the data back to your application. e.g.:

 ```php
 //Used for get method